gabrielepompa88/IT-For-Business-And-Finance-2019-20/README.md

     - [First-time SETUP](#home_setup)
     - [How to work at home](#wfh)

+# &#x1F534; IMPORTANT COMMUNICATIONS &#x1F534; <a name="bakeka"></a>
+- Soon will be active the e-learning for IT for Business and Finance course at [http://elearning.unisi.it/moodle/](http://elearning.unisi.it/moodle/) (more info to come).
+You will be able to access with your unisiPass credentials and the key-world: **ITForBusAndFin2020_elearning**.
+Stay tuned.

 # &#x1F534; Class Schedule <a name="class_schedule"></a>
 Classes start on Monday, February 24 2020 at 14:00 in _Aula informatica 1_.
 The timetable is: